Nolan Krueger assistant professor

 (805) 893-3464

-Dr. Krueger received his B.S. from the University of California, San Diego in 2016 and his Ph.D. in Counseling Psychology from the University of Texas at Austin in 2022.
-He completed his APA-accredited internship and postdoctoral fellowship at UC Berkeley Counseling and Psychological Services.
-He serves on the American Psychological Association's Committee on Ethnic Minority Affairs, on the editorial boards of the Journal of Black Psychology and the Journal for Social Action in Counseling and Psychology, and is a founding member of Black Men in Psychology.
-Among recent honors, he was named a Hellman Family Faculty Fellow.
+Nolan T. Krueger is an assistant professor in the Department of Counseling, Clinical and School Psychology and a licensed psychologist.
+He leads the Wellness and Empowerment Initiative for Multiracial and BIPOC Communities and serves as an affiliate with the Kindred Collective for Healing & Liberatory Traditions.
+Krueger’s scholarship follows two primary paths of inquiry.
+He directs Project BRAVE — an initiative centered on multiracial Black youth — to investigate identity, harm and healing.
+Additionally, he conducts national survey work exploring the experiences of QTBIPOC organizers within movement spaces.
+Krueger earned his B.S. from the University of California, San Diego, in 2016 and his Ph.D. in counseling psychology from the University of Texas at Austin in 2022.
+He completed an APA-accredited internship and a postdoctoral fellowship at the University of California, Berkeley, Counseling and Psychological Services.
+He serves on the American Psychological Association’s Committee on Ethnic Minority Affairs and contributes to the editorial boards for the Journal of Black Psychology and the Journal for Social Action in Counseling and Psychology.
+A founding member of Black Men in Psychology and a Hellman Family faculty fellow, Krueger champions equity and restorative traditions within the field.

 Recent media and publication highlights: